 Work zone safety

-Michigan is serious about the safety of vulnerable workers and motorists, so slow down and give work zones your full attention.
+Michigan prioritizes safety for vulnerable workers and motorists, so slow down and give work zones your full attention.

 Winter safety